hwikookchoe/hwikookchoe/README.md

 # Education
 - Ph.D.
 Candidate in Economics (ABD), University of Chicago (2017 - Present)
 - M.A. in Economics, University of Chicago
-- B.A. in Economics and Mathematics (Double major), Korea University (2010 - 2016)
+- B.A. in Economics and B.S. in Mathematics (Double major), Korea University (2010 - 2016)

 # Field of Interest
 - Industrial organization